jocmp/YouTubeMVPDemo/YouTubeMVP-explanation.md

 ### MVP: A Design Solution

-But this shouldn't completely discourage someone from programming in Android.
+But Activity's view-presenter design shouldn't discourage programming Android development.
 By being aware of Android's shortcomings, it becomes easier to find solutions.
 Enter Model-View-Presenter, or MVP for short.
 The MVP architecture allows developers to separate the model (Plain Old Java Objects) from the presenter (more on this below) and the Activity class.

 In MVP, the Activity class is oblivious to any behavior logic.
-Instead, the Activity is our View.
-It displays boundary data to the user and routes events - such as a button click or a swipe-to-refresh action - to the presenter class.
+Instead, the Activity is strictly a view.
+It displays boundary data and routes user events - such as a button click or a swipe-to-refresh action - to the presenter class.
 The presenter acts on the view and manipulates the model.
-The Activity knows nothing about the model!

 ### Toolbelt